pkardas/notes/books/nlp-book.md

 Toxicity detection - hate speech, abuse, harassment detection.
 These systems make harm themselves, for example: mark sentences mentioning minorities.

 System based on stereotypes can lead to censorship.
-Also human labeled data can be biased.
+Also, human labeled data can be biased.

 It is important to include *model card* when releasing a system.
 Model card includes: training algorithms and parameters, data sources, intended users and use, model performance across different groups.